cristinagregorio06/GoldenAwardsQuiz/README.md

 Access the live version of the game hosted on Netlify:
 **[🎮 Play Oscar Trivia Game](https://your-netlify-link.netlify.app)**

-### 💻 Local Development
-If you want to run the project locally or contribute:

 2. **Open in browser**:
    - Simply open `index.html` in any modern web browser